The Assessor's Office receives a considerable amount of public scrutiny

 procedures, all personnel from the Assessor’s Office will be carrying a picture ID and driving a township vehicle in the residential areas.

-Letting our appraiser inspect your property thoroughly will insure that we have correct records and avoid mistakes, creating fairness and uniform treatment of our property taxpayers.
+Letting our appraiser inspect your property thoroughly will ensure that we have correct records and avoid mistakes, creating fairness and uniform treatment of our property taxpayers.
 Thank you for your cooperation.